 • Challenges with both gross and fine motor skills, such as walking steadily and holding small objects with precision

-Mixed cerebral palsy combines symptoms from multiple types, often leading to more complex movement difficulties that change day by day.
+Mixed cerebral palsy combines symptoms from multiple types, often leading to more complex and unpredictable movement difficulties that change day by day.

 Cerebral Palsy Symptoms by Severity